r4u-dev/open-r4u/sdks/python/README.md

 )
 ```

 For a complete walk-through that includes tool definitions, tool call messages, and the final tool-assisted response, check out `examples/tool_calls_example.py`.
-The example wraps a lightweight fake OpenAI client so it can run locally while still exercising the automatic tracing pipeline.
+The example issues real OpenAI Chat Completions requests (requiring `OPENAI_API_KEY`) and performs the multi-turn loop that fulfils the tool invocation before asking for the final assistant answer.

 ## Features